riverdaleGithub/intro_python_23/fermi/readme.md

 <img src='space.jpeg' width="400" height="400">

+This is a photo from the <a href="https://webb.nasa.gov/"> James Webb Space Telescope.</a> Every bright spot is <a href="https://physics.stackexchange.com/questions/160283/are-we-seeing-the-past-when-we-look-at-the-stars"> a galaxy, not a star!</a> You are also looking 13 billion years into the past!!!

+## ⭐ Fermi Paradox ⭐

 The Fermi Paradox addresses the question: why do we seem alone in the universe?
 Scientists believe there are billions of stars in our galaxy, many of which could harbor Earth-like planets.
 With the vast number of possibilities, it seems probable that other intelligent life would exist.
 Yet, the mystery remains: if there are numerous potential alien civilizations, why haven't we detected any signs of them?
 Why is the universe so silent?

-## ⭐ Fermi Paradox ⭐

 The Fermi Paradox describes the contradiction between the high likelihood of extraterrestrial civilizations existing and our absence of evidence or contact with these civilizations.